 Though still young, Princeville Botanical Gardens is home to some of the healthiest specimens on Kauai, with a diverse collection comparable to the other beautiful gardens of the Garden Island.
 Besides native and “canoe” plants, the gardens are home to potent medicinals, rare and endangered flowers, and useful economic plants from around the world.

 Princeville Botanical Gardens is proud to make and share their own organic chocolate, as well as delicious honey from on-site beehives.
-You can taste these treats and explore the rest of the gardens on a private guided tour offered 3 days a week.
+You can taste these treats and explore the rest of the gardens on a private guided tour offered three days a week.
 For a taste of the gardens before you visit, check out Lucy’s beautiful collection of photos with her own story of the garden’s development.
-Also, if you’re a real garden enthusiast,follow our blog for up-to-date pictures of blooms and our chocolate processing.
+Also, if you’re a real garden enthusiast, follow us on Facebook to see the owners notes or for up to date pictures of blooms, follow us on Instagram.

 Bill & Lucinda are the owners and creators of Princeville Botanical Gardens.
 They’ve dedicated years to transforming a piece of land into one of the most beautiful botanical gardens in Hawaii.
 Bill has a background in commercial real estate and is the “idea man” behind the gardens.
 Lucinda is an artist who brought her elegant design eye to the hardscaping and landscaping of the gardens.
 Jason transformed the botanical gardens from a private family project to a botanical garden that offers guided tours to the public.

 Michael Wise, our Master Gardener and plant whisperer, has created a truly magical world here for all to enjoy.
 His love of the Plant Kingdom reaches far, as you will see in the outstanding collection here in the gardens from the rare, endangered and exotic plants to his most beloved succulents.